What Is Your Definition of Success? (A Tougher Question than You Think)

 Why?

-Because unless and until you define what “success” means to you, you probably won’t ever have it.
+Because unless and until you define what “success” means to you, you probably won’t ever have it and financial balance will elude you.
 Imagine someone going on a trip but not knowing the destination.
 A tough proposition, right?
 If you can’t define what you want and your idea of success, how will you know when you find it?

 I don’t think you can.
 That means you’ll never be satisfied.
 You’ll always have to keep searching.
 That’s no way to live, if you ask me.
 A constant life of agitation.